geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Mäelstrom, appear instantly sensible of their danger, struggling and making a frightful noise but in vain.
 They are borne along with increasing rapidity, by the resistless force of the vortex.
-By turns the vessel sunk, by turns it rose,

-On waves that threaten o'er their heads to close:
-A crystal vase fair Marguerita held,
-Aud o'er the seas a liquid balm distill'd,*
-Sudden the foaming breakers cease to rave,
-Calm is the sea, and sunk the furrowed wave;
-The mountain billows rise on either side,
-Between, the vessel skims the tranquil tide,
-And fearless to the current's force resign'd,
-Leaves a smooth track of silver light behind.
-Within the dreadful vortex now they came,

-Wbirl'd in swift circles by the rapid stream;
-At once the angry waves forget to roar,
-Their calm as wondrous as their rage before:
-Now speed thy course, my bark,the damsel cried,
-' And snatch the moment of the turning tide."
-She spoke: but scarce the central point they gain, Ere, with redoubled fury, boil'd the main,
-And whirl'd, with giddy motion, round and round,
-The bark absorb'd descends the abyss profound.

-* The power of oil, in stilling troubled waters, is well known; though without the assistance of a sea-nymph, it might not be advisable to try its efficacy in the Maelstrom.
-At the turn of the tide, it is said, that the waters are for a few minutes nearly calm, and that fragments of shivered timber are then refunded on the refluent wave."

-M

-But first a ring, where words mysterious shone,

-Like those that mark'd the seal of Solomon,*

-The sea-nymph to the earth-born warrior gave,

-And, as in air, he breathes amid the wave.

-Dark clos'd the foaming waters o'er their head,

-And scarce a beam of straggling light was shed,

-While, chafed by rugged rocks, the waters flow

-Thro' narrow channels to the realm below.

-And scarce their utmost care the vessel guides,

-From sure destruction on the rocky sides.

-At length, the widening track admits a ray

-Of pallid light, to cheer their dreary way;

-The angry waves retire, and safe they land,

-Tho' faint with toil, on the subaqueous strand.

-Onward, thro' shady grots and sunny meads,

-Her wondering guest fair Marguerita leads,

-Who, in amazement, finds this realm unknown,

-Reflect as clear an image of his own,

-As the pure stream whose waters gently flow,

-Gives of the flowers that round its margin grow.

-* In the Arabian Nights Entertainments, Saleh, a king of the sea, pre- vious to plunging with his nephew, Prince Beder, into the water, places oa his finger a ring, engraved with the same words as those on Solomon's seal, by virtue of which he is endowed with the power of breathing in the water.

-But whence that song, the.' distant, sweet and clear,

-That falls so soft on Alfred's wondering ear?

-Well may he hasten, well his heart rejoice,

-He hears, and knows Miranda's plaintive voice.

-Far from his home, how sad the captive's doom,

-The loathsome dungeon's solitary gloom;

-His lamp expiring casts a feeble ray;

-u No sound of man, no beam of cheerful day

-Breaks the dead calm, he meets no friendly eye,
+By turns the vessel sunk, by turns it rose,<br>
+On waves that threaten o’er their heads to close:<br>
+A crystal vase fair Marguerita held,<br>
+Aud o’er the seas a liquid balm distill’d,[^94]<br>
+Sudden the foaming breakers cease to rave,<br>
+Calm is the sea, and sunk the furrowed wave;<br>
+The mountain billows rise on either side,<br>
+Between, the vessel skims the tranquil tide,<br>
+And fearless to the current’s force resign’d,<br>
+Leaves a smooth track of silver light behind.<br>
+Within the dreadful vortex now they came,<br>
+Whirl’d in swift circles by the rapid stream;<br>
+At once the angry waves forget to roar,<br>
+Their calm as wondrous as their rage before:<br>
+“Now speed thy course, my bark,” the damsel cried,<br>
+“And snatch the moment of the turning tide.”<br>
+She spoke: but scarce the central point they gain,<br>
+Ere, with redoubled fury, boil’d the main,<br>
+And whirl’d, with giddy motion, round and round,<br>
+The bark absorb’d descends the abyss profound.<br>
+But first a ring, where words mysterious shone,<br>
+Like those that mark’d the seal of Solomon,[^95]<br>
+The sea-nymph to the earth-born warrior gave,<br>
+And, as in air, he breathes amid the wave.<br>
+Dark clos’d the foaming waters o’er their head,<br>
+And scarce a beam of straggling light was shed,<br>
+While, chafed by rugged rocks, the waters flow<br>
+Thro’ narrow channels to the realm below.<br>
+And scarce their utmost care the vessel guides,<br>
+From sure destruction on the rocky sides.<br>
+At length, the widening track admits a ray<br>
+Of pallid light, to cheer their dreary way;<br>
+The angry waves retire, and safe they land,<br>
+Tho’ faint with toil, on the subaqueous strand.<br>
+Onward, thro’ shady grots and sunny meads,<br>
+Her wondering guest fair Marguerita leads,<br>
+Who, in amazement, finds this realm unknown,<br>
+Reflect as clear an image of his own,<br>
+As the pure stream whose waters gently flow,<br>
+Gives of the flowers that round its margin grow.<br>
+But whence that song, tho’ distant, sweet and clear,<br>
+That falls so soft on Alfred’s wondering ear?<br>
+Well may he hasten, well his heart rejoice,<br>
+He hears, and knows Miranda’s plaintive voice.

+[^94]: The power of oil, in stilling troubled waters, is well known; though without the assistance of a sea-nymph, it might not be advisable to try its efficacy in the Mäelstrom.
+At the turn of the tide, it is said, that the waters are for a few minutes nearly calm, and that fragments of shivered timber are then “refunded on the refluent wave.”

+[^95]: In the Arabian Nights Entertainments, Saleh, a king of the sea, previous to plunging with his nephew, Prince Beder, into the water, places on his finger a ring, engraved with the same words as those on Solomon’s seal, by virtue of which he is endowed with the power of breathing in the water.

+“Far from his home, how sad the captive’s doom,<br>
+The loathsome dungeon’s solitary gloom;<br>
+His lamp expiring casts a feeble ray;<br>
+u No sound of man, no beam of cheerful day<br>
+Breaks the dead calm, he meets no friendly eye,<br>
 Alone the echoes to his moans reply.

-But sadder is my lot, condemn'd to see
+“But sadder is my lot, condemn’d to see<br>

-The bliss forbade, and mock'd with liberty.
+The bliss forbade, and mock’d with liberty.<br>

-On yonder hills that catch the morning ray,
+On yonder hills that catch the morning ray,<br>

-How sad at evening sunk the waning day,
+How sad at evening sunk the waning day,<br>

-Sad was the calm the evening twilight shed,
+Sad was the calm the evening twilight shed,<br>

-Grief seem'd to sleep, and hope itself was dead.
+Grief seem’d to sleep, and hope itself was dead.

-How coldly fair, this green effulgence falls
+“How coldly fair, this green effulgence falls<br>
-On yon majestic hills and stately halls,
+On yon majestic hills and stately halls,<br>
-Faint as my fading hopes the feeble gleam, f* Oh! how unlike that glowing golden beam m
+Faint as my fading hopes the feeble gleam,<br>
+Oh! how unlike that glowing golden beam<br>

-That cheer'd my path, while youthful fancy wove
+That cheer’d my path, while youthful fancy wove<br>
 Her fairy dreams of happiness and love:

-When, with the cheerful confidence of youth,
+“When, with the cheerful confidence of youth,<br>
-I listen'd, Alfred! to thy vows of truth,
+I listen’d, Alfred! to thy vows of truth,<br>
-And thought thy love so sure a source of joy,
+And thought thy love so sure a source of joy,<br>
-The storms of life might pass unheeded by.
+The storms of life might pass unheeded by.<br>
-Oh! whither art thou fled, what bonds restrain,
+Oh! whither art thou fled, what bonds restrain,<br>
-What spells delude thee, or what walls detain:"
+What spells delude thee, or what walls detain:”

 The captive ceased; for who is yonder knight,
 And who yon nymph?
 So sudden was the sight,